0

 The stained glass windows in the cathedral's aisles are the work of G.C.
 Riordan & Co. of Cincinnati.
 They were in place when the church was first used.
 The large window over the entrance was installed in 1972, replacing an older window that had been damaged in a storm.

-Text imported from Wikipedia article "Cathedral of Saint Paul (Birmingham, Alabama)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Cathedral of Saint Paul (Birmingham, Alabama)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants